rushilrai/FLA-WebApp/README.md

 * The API is capable of simulating FA Models (currently NFA and DFA).
 * The schema and rules for each FA Model can be found at [FA_SCHEMA.md](https://github.com/rushilrai/FLA-WebApp/blob/master/FA_SCHEMA.md).
 * The input schema for requests to the API can be found at [API_SCHEMA.md](https://github.com/rushilrai/FLA-WebApp/blob/master/API_SCHEMA.md).

+---
+If you found this repo cool and/or useful, please ⭐ the repo.
+If you want to contribute, go ahead and 🍴 it!